elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 When is SRAS > LRAS (Misperceptions)

-Answer: when actual price level exceeds expected price level
+Answer: when actual price level is higher than the expected price level

 The reason for different effects of an anticipated fiscal policy on the full-employment output in the Keynesian and Classical models is